gasparka/thesis/docs/vhdl_extensions.rst

 they use the same 'next' idiom.
 Even Pong P. Chu, author of one of the best VHDL books, teaches the reader to write registers with two variables, one for the current value and another one for 'next'.

+.. todo:: Signal assignment cannot be even used on variables!

 Using an signal assigment inside a clocked process always infers a register.